How to copy something from a web page to my web page

-Below is break down of how to copy information or code from one webpage to another.
+Below is breakdown of how to copy information or code from one web page to another.

 Copy image, sound, or movie to your computer or server and use

-Almost all images, sounds, and movies can be copied to your computer and then viewed on your webpage.
+Almost all images, sounds, and movies can be copied to your computer and then viewed on your web page.

 Sound and movies

-Note: The above instructions are for copying sound or movie files that are not streaming.
+The above instructions are for copying sound or movie files that are not streaming.
 Some sites have streaming audio and video, which can be even trickier to copy.

-Because this above example does not specify a domain and path of the file when this code is copied to your web page, it will not load because the browser is attempting to load the image from your computer or server and not the server where the code was copied from.
-If this code was copied from Computer Hope, you would likely need to change it to the below example.
+The above example does not specify the file's domain or path.
+Therefore, when this code is copied to your web page, it will not load the image.
+The browser is attempting to load the image from your computer and not where image.gif is located.
+If this code was copied from Computer Hope, you would likely need to change it to the example below.

 If you need to know the complete path to an image, you can also right-click the image and click "Properties" to view the complete path to the file.